Izdatyi/node-red-contrib-tail-file/README.md

 (Windows) cd c:\Users\<USER>\.node-red\
 npm install node-red-contrib-tail-file
 ```

 ## Dependencies
 Requires [paulmillr/**chokidar**](https://github.com/paulmillr/chokidar) (tested on v2.0.4)

 ## Description
 **coming soon**

 ## Usage
 **Inject**

-You can use `inject` node to send parameters (json format) to `tail-file` in runtime
+You can send commands to `tail-file` in runtime.

-For do this create `tail-file` node with empty filename, then inject necessary parameters (json format) with `inject` node
+For do this create `tail-file` node, then inject necessary parameters (in json format) with `inject` node

 **top** tail:
 ```json